-a) Capacity to review and update municipal policies

-b) Lack of adequately skilled personnel

-➤ The main function of the district is support and coordination and this requires a high level of competency if it is to be realised but under the current situation, the district still has to build that required skill on most of its personnel.

-c) Retention of skilled personnel

-Dur district is located in one of the rural areas of the province and as result, once staff has acquired some skills, they get attracted to other institutions within the affluent areas.
-This is affecting the rate in which the municipality can retain better qualified people.

-d) Office accommodation

-➤ The municipality does not own any building and is currently accommodated at the government building owned by the Department of Public Works.
+- a) Capacity to review and update municipal policies - ▶ Review of policies: While most policies have been developed, the greatest challenge is to review them so as to catch up with the changes in legislative and other guidelines. - b) Lack of adequately skilled personnel - ➤ The main function of the district is support and coordination and this requires a high level of competency if it is to be realised but under the current situation, the district still has to build that required skill on most of its personnel. - c) Retention of skilled personnel - Dur district is located in one of the rural areas of the province and as result, once staff has acquired some skills, they get attracted to other institutions within the affluent areas.
+This is affecting the rate in which the municipality can retain better qualified people. - d) Office accommodation - ➤ The municipality does not own any building and is currently accommodated at the government building owned by the Department of Public Works.
 The building is not adequate enough to accommodate the staff compliment as per the structure.
 In this regard the municipality is unable to plan properly for an effective and efficient institution.